 Before you begin

-iOS backups made in iCloud and iTunes back up your mail settings, but not your emails.
-If you delete or change your email account settings, previously downloaded email might be removed from your iOS device.
+- iOS backups made in iCloud and iTunes back up your mail settings, but not your emails.
+If you delete or change your email account settings, previously downloaded emails might be removed from your iOS device.

 Check the Outbox for unsent emails

-If you see a message that your email wasn’t sent, then that email goes to your Outbox.
+If you get a message that says your email wasn’t sent, then that email goes to your Outbox.
 Check your Outbox and try to send the email again:

 - In Mail, tap Mailboxes in the upper-left corner.

 - Tap Outbox.
 If you don’t see an Outbox, then your email was sent.

 - Tap an email in the Outbox.
 Make sure that the recipient’s email address is correct.